oraclenassolutionengineering/SolEngWorkshopDocs/CloudNativeMicroservices/CloudNative300.md

     ![](images/300/image084.png)

 - Now that John Dunbar has completed the task of displaying twitter feed in table format, a Merge Request can be created by John and assigned to Lisa Jones.
-Click on **Merge Requests**, and then click on the **New Request button**.
+Click on **Merge Requests**, and then click on the **New Merge Request button**.

     ![](images/300/image085.png)